LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 > Wikipedia provides an integrated editor directly connected with the version system!

      --{{3}}--
-The content in Wikipedia are edited in a simple description language [wikitext](https://de.wikipedia.org/wiki/Wikitext).
-Unlike Word or PDF documents, these are simple text files that can be manipulated in the browser by anyone.
+The content in Wikipedia is edited in a simple description language, [wikitext](https://de.wikipedia.org/wiki/Wikitext).
+The syntax combines specific symbols for defining titles, paragraphs, and images with the actual content.
+Unlike Word or PDF documents, a wikitext is a simple text file.
 Users can make changes in the description language directly within the browser.
-No separate tool and installation is necessary.
+No separate tool and installation are necessary.
+LiaScript was motivated by this idea but combines the concept with requierments of an Learning managment system.

 ## LiaScript - Basic Concepts